 Thank the person by name

-Specifically state what they did that is being recognized
+Specifically state what they did that you recognize

 Recognition is a key success factor even at higher levels of management.
 Those who perform in a company must be recognized.
 Always remember to give positive feedback to those who are responsible for part of the company success.